ElihleN/data_analysis/README.md

 - Dashboard development with Python, Dash, and Plotly
 - Database connection management using environment variables
 - Clear documentation of workflows, assumptions, and reproducibility steps
-- Communication of technical results for non-technical stakeholders
+- Communication of technical results

 ---

 ## Repository Structure